Where to put Instagrammable style vignettes in your home or business

-Whether you’re a blogger or small business, are you making the most of a huge marketing opportunity by creating some Instagrammable style spots in your space?
+Whether you’re a blogger or small business, are you making the most of a huge marketing opportunity by bringing some Instagrammable styling to your space?

-You’re missing out if you’re not planning how to get your space ready for sharing on social media.
+You’re missing out if you’re not planning how to get your space ready for sharing.

 What if you don’t know where to start?

-Take the guesswork out of it, and start by creating an Instagrammable style spot.
+Take the guesswork out of it, and start by creating a Instagrammable mini style spot.

 A style spot is basically a vignette.
 That’s a tightly defined area in your space with some carefully arranged props.